SC2.0 in Action

 Newfoundland and Labrador

 Launched in September 2017, the Newfoundland and Labrador SC2.0 e-mental health demonstration project was part of a mental health system transformation that took place across the province aimed at implementing e-mental health tools and open access through the SC2.0 model.
-The project was a collaboration between Stepped Care Solutions, the Mental Health Commission of Canada, Memorial University and the Government of Newfoundland and Labrador.
+The project was a collaboration between Stepped Care Solutions, the Mental Health Commission of Canada, Memorial University, the Government of Newfoundland and Labrador and Lifewise (formerly CHANNAL).
 The system transformation that took place during this initiative continues to see positive population and patient outcomes.

 My home province of Newfoundland and Labrador may be small, but with Stepped Care 2.0, we’ve shown home-grown innovation that has the potential to change how we deliver care across the country.

 Former President and CEO